The Dentists: History

 The band met at school in the early 1980s and began playing gigs in their local area around Chatham and Rochester.
-Their first single, "Strawberries are Growing in My Garden (and It's Wintertime)", was quickly followed by the album Some People Are On The Pitch They Think It's All Over It Is Now (a reference to Kenneth Wolstenholme's famous commentary at the end of the 1966 World Cup).
-The record was produced by Allan Crockford of fellow Medway band The Prisoners and featured the standout track, "I Had An Excellent Dream".
+Their first single, "Strawberries are Growing in My Garden (and It's Wintertime)", was quickly followed by the album Some People Are On The Pitch They Think It's All Over It Is Now (a reference to Kenneth Wolstenholme's commentary at the end of the 1966 World Cup).
+The record was produced by Allan Crockford of fellow Medway band The Prisoners and featured the track "I Had An Excellent Dream".

 In December 1986, the band supported Del Amitri at the Marquee Club in London, and the Go-Betweens at the Astoria, London.
 In the same year, a reissue of "Strawberries ..." received radio play from John Peel and Andy Kershaw and was named 'runner-up Single of the Week' by Smash Hits magazine; it reached the Top 40 in the UK Indie Chart.
 The following year, the band recorded a radio session for Janice Long.
 Shortly afterwards, their Writhing On The Shagpile EP also made the indie charts.

 In 1987, on their third visit to mainland Europe, the band were signed by the Belgian label Antler Records, who released a compilation album, Beer Bottle and Bannister Symphonies, and 12" single, "The Fun Has Arrived".

 During the late 1980s the Dentists were the main attraction in the 'Medway Bands' Cooperative' (their closest rivals being The Claim).
 The cooperative was chiefly run by Andy Webber of The Hyacinth Girls, and would organise both small gigs and multi-act showcases (including the 'Blabber Club' at Churchill's in Chatham), featuring up-and-coming bands such as The Drunken Popes, The Strookas and Power in Motion.
 In June 1987, The Dentists headlined a show at the George Hotel in Chatham which featured all 23 acts.

 After a relatively quiet period with no new releases for over two years, the band's second album, Heads and How to Read Them, was released on Antler in 1991.
 Third drummer, Rob Grigg replaced Alun Jones on the eve of the European Tour to promote the album.